Practice Peacock Pose

 PRACTICE PEACOCK POSE

 We go to our yoga practice for many different reasons at any given time.
-Within our asana practice, we are sometimes seeking softness and ease.
+In our asana practice, we are sometimes seeking softness and ease.
 At other times, we might be striving for vigour and strength.
 Peacock Pose is for when we are in pursuit of the latter.
-It requires an ample amount of strength, but will equally build strength if we are not yet at that point.
+The full pose requires an ample amount of strength, but it will equally build strength if we are not yet at that point.
 Taking steps to practice Peacock Pose means we are ready to jump into the fire of what this arm balance posture has to offer.

-When Matt teaches arm balances, he teaches us about the concept of “lean, resist, push”.
-This is what guides us to ultimately find our balance.
-The same concept exists here, except that he explains that we must approach the “resist” portion differently.
-The backwards placement of the hands changes our experience with this.
+With regard to arm balances, Matt teaches us the concept of “lean, resist, push.”
+This is what guides us to ultimately finding our balance.
+The same concept exists in Peacock Pose, except that we must approach the “resist” portion differently.
+The backwards placement of the hands changes our experience.
 The muscle engagements are different.

 STEP INTO THE FIRE